juantrias/Hello-Swift-Youtube/README.md

 We use a paginated Collection View to display the Youtube search results.
 When we scroll down we request the next page of results before they appear on the screen (pre-loading).
 To implement the pagination we use the placeholder view technique as described in this post (http://www.iosnomad.com/blog/2014/4/21/fluent-pagination), but replacing the placeholder AWPagedArray by a RLMRealm array to cache the API results.
 The YoutubeManager and PagedScrollHelper are the classes that manage the pagination.

-### TODO
-- Improve the ViewController-Manager-ApiClient architecture:
-  - Single responsibilities
-  - Well defined flow for callbacks (blocks or delegates to update the UI)
-  - Reusability with future services
-- Limit the memory consumption (number of results in memory) with very large datasets
-- Cancel a request for a page of results if the rows are not in the screen
-- Animate the transition when a cell is reused to display other result: we see a little abrupt transition when changing the thumbnail of a row
-- Do not copy a Dictionary to store it on NSUserDefaults: NSUserDefaults+SwiftExtensions

 ### Some Swift features tested in this project:
 - Interaction with Objective-C classes.
 We use the "Hello Swift Youtube-Bridging-Header.h" file to import Objective-C classes
 - Closures (Objective-C blocks)